MasonLaw, PC | NC Elder & Special Needs Law Attorney

 The concept is this: Dad could spend thousands of dollars buying a case of mink-lined wading boots if that is what “floats his boat.”

-That being said, the next section of the manual says that any transfer to a family member for services that were provided for free in the past, must be pursuant to a written agreement entered into on or before the services were rendered.
+The next section of the manual says that any transfer to a family member for services that the person provided for free in the past, must be pursuant to a written agreement entered into on or before the person renders the services.

 Theoretically, Medicaid could sanction Granddad for paying his grandson to mow his yard.
 I think that is nonsense, but it certainly could be applied to a daughter providing personal care services.

-My Bottom Line: Even if a homecare provider is non-related, get a written agreement before the services are rendered, and then honor it.
+My Bottom Line: Even for a non-related homecare provider, get a written agreement before the services are rendered, and then honor it.
 Do this especially if the provider is a relative.
-I would also do whatever I could to have a physician paper it up with an order before the services are rendered.
+Have a physician paper it up with an order before the provider renders the services.
 After all, a physician wants to help, and one could argue that services meant to keep Mom from falling are “necessary to prevent the entry” into a nursing home.

 Finally, not that Medicaid cares, but the IRS certainly does.
 If you’re paying someone “under the table” STOP IT.
-There are all sort of inexpensive payroll services out there.
+There are many inexpensive payroll services out there.

 Back to Pamela.
 Can I help her?
 It is going to be tough.
-We might be able to get “the other ladies” covered, but I don’t believe we’ll have any luck with her.
+We might be able to get “the other ladies” Toast: What you'll be after a Medicaid transfer penaltycovered, but I don’t believe we’ll have any luck with her.
 A descriptive photo appears to the right.
 Fill in the blank: “Pamela is ____________.”

 This is frightfully confusing stuff.
 Penalties can be horrific (multiply $11,000 by the number of months messed up).
 In many cases you can avoid later penalties, but it must be structured correctly under the tutelage of someone who knows what they’re doing.